DelMaestroGroup/pimc/README.md

 # Documentation

+Additional information about the code can be found at https://code.delmaestro.org

 ## Introduction

 This webpage contains the details of a worm algorithm path integral quantum Monte Carlo (WA-PIMC) code actively developed in c++ since 2008 in the [Del Maestro group](http://delmaestro.org/adrian) based on: